Economic & National Security

 Competitive Position Is TMHG Competing Against Established Yards for Work They’re Already Doing?

 The U.S. shipbuilding market does not have a competition problem.
 Every operating yard is at or above rated capacity.
-In that environment, TMHG does not displace existing builders — the demand it serves has no current domestic answer.
-But TMHG is not a gap-filler.
-TMHG competes for the best available work in every segment across all three demand channels, and wins on throughput, cost, and schedule — not on the absence of alternatives.
+In that environment, TMHG does not displace existing builders — the total demand far exceeds what the entire domestic industry can address.
+TMHG pursues the best available work across commercial and defense markets, and wins it on throughput, cost, and schedule.

 A 4th-generation production model running continuously moves significantly more compensated gross tonnage through each production slot than any legacy facility can match.
 That throughput advantage translates directly to margin selectivity: TMHG pursues the highest value-density available work in every production window, while the entire industry runs at full utilization.
 Everyone in U.S. shipbuilding will be busy.
 The question is who produces the most revenue per production slot and the best margin at volume.